-In fostering a strong CG culture in the Group, the Board has formalised and adopted the following policies which the public could refer to on the Company's website:
+In fostering a strong CG culture in the Group, the Board has formalised and adopted the following policies which the public can refer to on the Company's website at www.ygcorp.com.my :

 - a.
 Board Charter;

 - b.
 Terms of Reference of the Board Committees;

 - c.
 Directors' Fit and Proper Policy;

 - d.
 Code of Conduct and Ethics;

 - e.
 Investor Relations Disclosure Policy;

 - f.
 Remuneration Policy;

 - g.
 Grievance Procedure;

 - h.
 Whistle Blowing Policy; and

 - i.
 Anti-Bribery and Corruption Policy.